Skip to main content

 What is LIMBUA and what is your mission?

-LIMBUA is a German-Kenyan organic producer operating internationally, specialized in processing and exporting organic macadamia nuts, mangoes, and avocados.
+LIMBUA is a Kenyan-German organic producer operating internationally, specialized in processing and exporting organic macadamia nuts, mangoes, and avocados.

 Is LIMBUA both producer and supplier?

 Yes.
-LIMBUA oversees the entire value chain under one roof – from sourcing the harvests directly from smallholder farms, to processing in its own facilities, and finally to packaging and export.
+LIMBUA as an organic company oversees the entire value chain under one roof – from sourcing the harvests directly from smallholder farms, to processing in its own facilities, and finally to packaging and export.

 How do you collaborate with smallholder farmers in Kenya?